Life in Riga

 There are several food store chains (some of them offer delivery), among them:

 For buying other necessary items, such as clothing, shoes, furniture, electronics etc., the most popular shopping centres in Riga are:

-There are many museums and art galleries, thetres, cinemas, creative hubs and other entertainment opportunities in Riga and back in 2014 the city became European Capital of Culture.
-There are regular outdoor and indoor events taking place thoughout the year, such as, holiday markets, concerts and festivals with genres raging from classical to alternative, Museum Night, Scientist Night and many more.
+There are many museums and art galleries, theatres, cinemas, creative hubs, and other entertainment opportunities in Riga.
+In 2014, the city became the European Capital of Culture.
+There are regular outdoor and indoor events taking place throughout the year such as, holiday markets, concerts, and festivals with genres raging from classical to alternative, Museum Night, Researchers' Night and many more.

 If you ever need inspiration for places to visit or events to attend, check out the Welcome Guide and LIVE Riga page as it provides a list of tourist friendly places, notable landmarks, events and creative hubs in Riga.